Roller Coasters & Thrill Rides

 Linq: High Roller ferris wheel

-This is a fairly recent addition, opening in 2014, and making a noticeable change in the Strip skyline.
-It's not scary as the other rides on this page, but it is a whopping 11 stories high, making it the tallest ferris wheel in the world.
+The ferris wheel made a dramatic change to the Strip skyline when it debuted in 2014.
+It's not scary as the other rides on this page, but it is a whopping 11 stories high, making it the tallest ferris wheel in North America.
+(It was the tallest in the world until a new one in Dubai beat it in 2021.)
 Ticket price varies from $9 to $47 depending on age, time of day (daytime is cheaper), and whether you ride in a one of the cabins that has an open bar.
 Don't expect an intimate, romantic ride, though: each cabin holds up to 40 passengers.

 Rio: Voodoo Zipline